Lg02ithM/lg02ithm.github.io/_posts/2021-01-01-Cryptography-basics-MAC&KDF.md

 tags: [cryptography, security, MAC, KDF]
 ---

-*This article in in continuation with the previous article which were focussed on the basic concepts of cryptography and hash functions.*

 ### Message Authentication Code (MAC)

 MAC refers to a cryptographic code calculated using a given key and a given input message.
 It behaves